LunaReX-bit/SecBasics/PGP/README.md

 - In the same end to end encryption, account setting location > OpenPGP Key Manager
 - selelct the mail for which you wanted to export key > file > Export the public key as file or via email
 - Now you can provide your key for someone who wants to send you encrypted emails

+Importing Public Key -

+- click on OpenPGP Key Manager as guided above in settings.
+- Assuming you have recepient's PGP key and copied to clipboard
+- Go to Edit > Import keys from clipboard.
+- Once imported you should see the receiver's email associated with their provided key